Joy In Our Journey.com

 If Phonetic Zoo had chosen to approach the learning of new words in a manner more closely related to what I've just described, then it would have ranked much higher in my book.

-In addition, as I read through all of the large Zoo cards (they are an identical set of cards for all three levels), I found that the way many of the rules are worded allows for many exceptions in spelling in the English language.
+In addition, as I read through all of the large Zoo cards (they are an identical set of cards for all three levels), the way many of the rules are worded allows for many exceptions in spelling in the English language.

 That leads me to one other concern I have with Phonetic Zoo.
 When I was teaching in the public school system, I knew that the spelling curriculum I had for my classroom was terrible, but I didn't know how to make it better.
 Spelling and teaching beginning reading is just not really addressed in education colleges today, nor has it been addressed in the last forty years, so most teachers have no idea how to teach spelling in a productive, effective manner.
 What I noticed was that when my students were attempting to learn a list of spelling words which all revolved around the same concept or theme, their ability to spell well when they wrote essays - even if they received 100% on their spelling tests - was usually quite poor.
 I definitely noticed that learning lists of words which revolved around one or two spelling rules or concepts just didn't transfer over well to students' writing.

 Phonetic Zoo does the same thing as the curriculum I used in the classroom: each lesson has a list of words that revolve around one theme.
 For example, the list of words using the "ai" and "ay" rules all contain one of those two combinations for the "A" sound.
-I prefer to use a different method that has been wildly successful with my two children who are as different from each other as night and day, in personality and in learning styles, and educational strengths and weaknesses.
+Spell to Write and Read actually does the opposite of this.
+SWR purposely developed word lists that don't revolve around a spelling "theme"...and it actually works a lot better this way in the long run.

 Overall, I do think that Phonetic Zoo has some merit.
 Their spelling research is very accurate.
 I would, however, prefer to use a spelling program that is multi-sensory, especially after having a child who is deficient in auditory processing skills.
 The program doesn't need to be flashy or entertaining at all; it doesn't need to be "in color" or catchy or full of humor.
 I have always believed that there are just some things that children must learn, whether or not it is entertaining or "fun."